magnetophon/VoiceOfFaust/README.md

 we can even do a full [Hadamard matrix](https://en.wikipedia.org/wiki/Hadamard_matrix).
 All of these, and more, can be clicklessly cross-faded between.

-In the [classicVocoder](#classicvocoder), a similar routing matrix is between the oscillators and the filters.
+In the [classicVocoder](#classicvocoder), a similar routing matrix sits between the oscillators and the filters.

 ##### phase parameters

-Since all(*) formants are made by separate oscillators that are synced to a single master oscillator, you can set their phases, relative to each other.
+Since all(*) formants are made by separate oscillators that are synced to a single master oscillator, you can set their phases relative to each other.
 (*) except for the [classicVocoder](#classicvocoder)
 This allows them to sound like one oscillator when they have static phase relationships, and to sound like many detuned oscillators when their phases are moving.